LNP-BP/LNPBPs/lnpbp-0004.md

 ## Abstract

 The standard defines a way to commit to a multiple independent messages with a single digest such that the fact of each particular commitment and a protocol under which the commitment is made may be proven without exposing the information about the other messages and used protocols.

 ## Background and Motivation

-LNPBP-3 defines a standard for embedding cryptographic commitment into bitcoin transaction in a deterministic provable way [2].
+LNPBP-3 defines a standard for embedding cryptographic commitment into bitcoin transaction in a deterministic & provable way [2].
 The standard is based on LNPBP-1 public key tweaking procedure [1], which prevents multiple commitments inside a tweak.
+However, this may result in two potential problems.

+First, there could be two different protocols willing to put different commitments into a single transaction output; and only one of the protocols will succeed due to the LNPBP-2 & LNPBP-1 design.

-However it is possible that some protocol may require to commit to a number of messages within a single transaction and public key with the requirement that some dedicated information from this messages (like the message type) should be unique across the whole message set.
-For instance, this is required for state updates, where the updates are separated into different blocks (messages) and kept private, such that a single party will know information about a single update and should not be exposed any information about the rest.
-However, in such a case, there should be a proof that other state updates does not affect the state of the analyzed update, excluding state collisions.
-In such a setup, each state may be assigned a unique integer identifier (like cryptographic digest) and a special form of zero-knowledge proof should be utilized to proof the fact that all of the states are different without exposing the actual state ids.
+Second, it is possible that some protocol may require committing to a number of messages within a single transaction and public key with the requirement that some dedicated information from these messages (like the message type) should be unique across the whole message set.
+For instance, this is required for state updates, where such updates separated into different blocks (messages) and should be kept private, such that a single party will know information about a single update and should not be disclosed any information about the rest.
+However, in such case, there should be a proof that the other state updates do not affect the state of the analyzed update, excluding state collisions.
+In such a setup, each state may be assigned a unique integer identifier (like cryptographic digest), and a special form of zero-knowledge proof should be utilized to proof the fact that all the states are different without exposing the actual state ids.

-While this is impossible at the level of LNPBP-3 & LNPBP-1 standards, the current proposal defines a procedure for structuring multiple independent messages in a privacy-preserving (zero-knowledge) way, allowing that some properties of the committed messages may be proven in a zero-knowledge way, i.e. without revealing any information about the the source messages or the properties themselves.
+While both cases are impossible at the level of LNPBP-3 & LNPBP-1 standards, the current proposal defines a procedure for structuring multiple independent messages in a privacy-preserving (zero-knowledge) way, allowing that some properties of the committed messages may be proven in a zero-knowledge way, i.e. without revealing any information about the source messages or the properties themselves.

 ## Design

 The protocol follows dea of Bloom filters [5], which are already used for keeping confidentiality of the information requested from Bitcoin Core by SPV clients [6].

-Multiple commitments under different protocols are identified with a unique per-protocol 32-byte identifiers (like tagged hashes of protocol name and/or characteristic parameters) and serialized into a 32-byte slots within `N * 32` byte buffer such as `N >> M`, where `M` is the number of the individual commitments.
-The rest of slots are filled with random data deterministically generated from a single entropy source.
+Multiple commitments under different protocols are identified with a unique per-protocol 32-byte identifiers (like tagged hashes of protocol name and/or characteristic parameters) and serialized into 32-byte slots within `N * 32` byte buffer such as `N >> M`, where `M` is the number of the individual commitments.
+The rest of the slots is filled with random data deterministically generated from a single entropy source.
 The position `n` for a commitment with the identifier `id` is computed as `n = id mod N`, guaranteeing that no two commitments under the same protocol with a given `id` may be simultaneously present.

 ```
       Protocol-1 -+                                 Protocol-2 -+